-If you're emailing a PDF of the invoice to your clients, you could also attached a PDF of the original quote so the client can be reminded what they're being invoiced for.
+If you're emailing a PDF of the invoice to your clients, you could also attach a PDF of the original quote so the client can be reminded what they're being invoiced for.

 You can repeat the above process as many times as you need to, depending how many instalments you require.

 To do the balance you create a new invoice by clicking the 'new' button again.